alex65536/sofcheck-engine-tester/README.md

 - [Data extractor from PGNs](#data-extractor-from-pgns)
 - [Position cost tester](#position-cost-tester)

+This project is mostly written in Pascal, as it relies on core libraries of [Chess 256](https://github.com/alex65536/Chess256).
+These libraries were taken from the source code of Chess 256 and slightly modified.

 ## Dependencies

 On Debian/Ubuntu, you need to install the following packages: